Girl told 911 'send the police now' as cops waited 48 minutes, official says

 But it was not until around 12:50 p.m. that police killed Ramos, McCraw said, when shots could be heard over a 911 call from a person inside the classroom as officers breached the room.

-What happened during that time frame, in a working-class neighborhood near the edge of Uvalde, has fueled mounting public anger and scrutiny over law enforcement's response to Tuesday's rampage.
+What happened during that time frame, in a working-class neighbourhood near the edge of Uvalde, has fuelled mounting public anger and scrutiny over law enforcement's response to Tuesday's rampage.

 "They say they rushed in," said Javier Cazares, whose fourth grade daughter, Jacklyn Cazares, was killed in the attack, and who raced to the school as the massacre unfolded.
 “We didn’t see that.”